 It’s perhaps the most unique art museum in New York, and it’s worth the trip just to see the building itself-designed by famous architect Frank Lloyd Wright.
 Inside, the museum is an art lover’s paradise with works from artists like Cézanne, Gauguin, Manet, Monet, Picasso, Pissarro, and Renoir.

 This international art house features permanent collections like The Thannhauser Collection and The Bohen Foundation Gift, as well as educational temporary exhibits.
 Another unique aspect of the Guggenheim is that it arranges its art in a way that makes sense historically and holistically, rather than by genre.

 Whether you have a pre-existing love of art or not, you’ll enjoy the magnificent colors, textures, and designs that compose this world-famous art institution.

-This educational, renowned tourist attraction brings twentieth-century history to life.
+This educational and world-renowned tourist attraction brings twentieth-century history to life.
 The USS Intrepid is the centerpiece of this museum that houses 30 restored aircraft, a submarine, and a British Airways Concorde Jet.